ljunggren/boozang-docs/README.md

 The following content formats are supported

 - Exists (default): Validates if an element exists.
-Generates a success condition if the element in the path exist, and a fail condition if it doesn't exist.
+It generates a success condition if the element in the path exists, and a fail condition if it doesn't exist.
 - Not exists: Opposite to Exists.
-Generates a fail condition if the element in the path exist, and a success condition if it doesn't exist.
+It generates a fail condition if the element in the path exist, and a success condition if it doesn't exist.
 - Dynamic Exist: ????
 - innerText: Used to do String comparisons of the innerText content of the element.
-Generates a success condition if match, a fail condition on mis-match and an error condition if element don't exist.
+It generates a success condition if match, a fail condition on mis-match and an error condition if element doesn't exist.
 - Input value: Used to do String comparisons of an input box.
-Generates a success condition if match, a fail condition on mis-match and an error condition if element don't exist.
+It generates a success condition if match, a fail condition on mismatch and an error condition if element doesn't exist.
 - Is Enabled: Check if an element is enabled.
-Generates a success condition if element is enabled,  a fail condition if element is disabled, and error if element don't exist.
+It generates a success condition if the element is enabled,  a fail condition if the element is disabled, and error if the element doesn't exist.
 - Is Disabled: Opposite of Is Enabled.
-Generates a fail condition if element is enabled,  a success condition if element is disabled, and error if element don't exist.
+It generates a fail condition if the element is enabled,  a success condition if the element is disabled, and error if the element doesn't exist.
 - Is Checked: Checks if a checkbox is checked.
-Generates success if element is checked, fail if element is unchecked, and error if element doesn't exist.
+It generates success if the element is checked, fail if the element is unchecked, and error if the element doesn't exist.
 - Screenshot: Does a pixel-by-pixel comparison of an image.
 After an element has been selected, a checksum is generated of the image content.
 This action will generate success if an identical image is found at the element location and fail otherwise.
-Error will be generated if element doesn´t exist.
+An error will be generated if the element doesn´t exist.
 - Data: Check an element if it contains a set of data.
 The data expectation can contain several data entries.
-Generates success if all data is found in any order, fail if any data is missingm and error if element doesn't exist.
+It generates success if all data is found in any order, fail if any data is missingm and error if element doesn't exist.
 Powerful to check if a table or list have a certain data entry.
 - Script: Write custom validation using Javascript.
-Generates success if true is returned and fail is false is returned.
+Generates success if true is returned and fail if false is returned.
 - Request/Reponse (API): Does a validation on an API end-point.
 See section for API testing.

 As you can see, a lot of these commands have three expected results: Success, Fail, and Error.
 Note how Exists and Not Exists should only be able to return Success or Fail.